nicu/http-workshop/README.md

-# protocols-workshop
+# Workshop

-Workshop explaining basic networking and protocols
+Basic networking and protocols.